Buying a home in Mary Esther with Shannon Wade Henley

-Unfortunately most contracts aren't closed on the initial offer.
-It's really common to receive a counter offer.
+A lot of deals aren't closed on the initial offer, and it's extremely common to receive a counter offer.
 Don't let this discourage you.
-We'll figure out whether or not to agree to the counter offer, propose our own counter offer, or decline the seller's offer and go on.
+We'll figure out whether or not to consent to the counter offer, propose our own counter offer, or refuse the seller's offer and move on.

-We'll also work within your financing constraints.
-And at the end of the day, we'll assemble a deal that works well for you.
+We'll also work within your budget.
+And when it's all said and done, we'll create a deal that's best for you.

-Upon signing the contract, you'll start working with your mortgage lender to close the loan.
+Once we sign the final deal, you'll begin working with your mortgage lender to close the loan.

-If you're pre-approved, this shouldn't take long at all.
-But you'll want to keep in close contact with your lender.
+If you're pre-approved, this shouldn't take much time at all.
+But you'll want to keep in close contact with your mortgage lender.

-And I'll look after all the property information your lender will need to close the loan.
+And I'll care for all the property information your mortgage lender needs to close the loan.

 Step 8 – Close the deal

-This estimate depends on the loan amount.
-RESPA requirements order that it has to contain all closing costs and be within a close range of accuracy, and I'll review the estimate and let you know if everything looks good.
+The estimate depends on the loan amount, and RESPA requirements mandate that it has to include all closing costs and be within a close range of accuracy.
+I'll review the estimate and let you know if it all looks adequate.

-Then we'll close on your home.
-This will probably happen at a title company or escrow office and should be a smooth and stress-free affair.
+Then we'll close on your house.
+This will most likely happen at a title company or escrow office and will probably be a smooth and hassle-free event.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+It's time to move into your new house.
 Enjoy it.
-And if you need anything or have any questions, be sure to call me at 850-217-4530 or send me an e-mail.
+And if you need anything, make sure you call me at 850-217-4530 or e-mail me at .